inrupt/docs-react-sdk/source/application.rst

 The following outlines how a sample application uses the Inrupt's Solid React SDK to log in to a user's Pod and displays the Profile.
 The sample application allows users to view/edit user profile.
-You can play with the application at https://react-demo.docs.inrupt.com/.

 Set Up
 ======